korpling/pepperModules-GenericXMLModules/README.md

     <a><b></b></a>

 and the property value of ignore-list //b.
-This means that the element-node \<b\> will completly be ignored.
+This means that the element-node \<b\> will completely be ignored.

 Here we give a sample of the usage of the ignore list: